Getting Things Done - GTD

 avatar

-Commented almost 7 years ago Ugo Marsolais
+Commented about 7 years ago Ugo Marsolais

 What you wrote had me thinking because I am currently facing in my Pocket account the same situation you've had: tons of links captured, some since a long time and consequently irrelevant at this point.
 Ironically, I am sometimes sending web links to my FacileThings inbox rather than saving into Pocket, and I have always acted on these links because well, they were in my inbox!
 It's making me realize that I have unconsciously decided that the real important stuff can't be kept for reading later in Pocket and has to be sent in FT for action.